H4oK3/Arsenal/android/diva-solve/README.md

     return r0;
 }
 ~~~
-If buffer exceeds 20; it would cause buffer overflow; also same approach used for Level 12 can be used here to get the secret key.
+If buffer size exceeds 20; it would cause buffer overflow; also same approach used for Level 12 can be used here to get the secret key.